pblankley/cs207-FinalProject/README.md

 3. Tabulation and “pretty print” presentation of numerical findings

 #### 5.1.2 How the feature will fit into chemkin207 code base (and package)
-To achieve this, we would create a “wrapper” class around the ReactionSet() class with its own set of methods, built for more The rationale behind this approach is that it would leave the basic ReactionSet() class available for python-level calculations for the user, but more repeatable “range level” scripts could be written to produce outputs for direct export to final documents.
+To achieve this, we would create a “wrapper” class around the ReactionSet() class with its own set of methods, built for more complex outputs.

+The rationale behind this approach is that it would leave the basic ReactionSet() class available for python-level calculations for the user, but more repeatable “range level” scripts could be written to produce outputs for direct export to final documents.

 #### 5.1.3 Modules to write/methods to implement